keithrozario/aws_lambda_for_python_developers/docs/01_console.md

 If you haven't had AWS experience before -- congratulations, you're jumping onto the bandwagon at the precise time when it's easiest and most beneficial, and this is why lambda functions are a powerful tool to learn.

+10 years ago, learning AWS exclusively meant learning to run VMs on the EC2.
+Today, we have a wealth of options, and Lambda is the best place to start as it has a much lower learning curve, and actually prepares students to design more modern applications from the get-go.

 So let's get learning.